 Camp Shohola is a non-sectarian camp.
 Historically, campers have been taken to church based on parent requests, but no religious services are held on camp property.

-For more information, please call or write Duncan or Holly Barger.
+For more information, please call or write to Duncan Barger.
 We have a camp video which is easily viewable from within our website.
 Slide shows are scheduled at regular intervals in Philadelphia, New York, Baltimore, and Washington, D.C.
 If you would like names of current families, the Director would be happy to provide them.
 We encourage and welcome visits from parents and prospective campers.
 Just contact us to arrange a convenient time.